 Pottery = Greece.
 I was going to suggest Temuka for your pottery anniversary, but that would just be mean (inside New Zealand joke).
 Instead, take your love to the birthplace of earthenware: Greece.
 The potter’s wheel can be traced back to 3000 BC, built to ensure the irksome odd shaped pottery vessels that hand crafting produced would no longer cause such grief.
 Greek vases have been around since the 6th century BC.

 Tin = Indonesia.
 Tin mining has waxed and waned over the years and China just about pips Indonesia at the moment, but if you need an excuse to get your Bali on, then your 10th anniversary in Indonesia would be perfect.
-Book one of those villas with your own private pool and a butler and if you still need to find some tin, go buy a Bintang in a can!
+Book one of those villas with your own private pool, (like this one I stayed in below) and a butler and if you still need to find some tin, go buy a Bintang in a can!

 Silk = China.
 There are many countries where silk worms are busy creating the favourite fabric, but I visited a silk factory in Shanghai and watched the entire process from cocoon to duvet inner, so my pick for your 12th anniversary is China!
 Here’s my post on the best shopping tour EVER that I did in Shanghai.